-With the rapid rise of artificial intelligence and its insatiable demand for low-energy, high performance computing, research is accelerating into novel nanodevices that perform new functions like large scale vector matrix multiplication or synaptic weighting and neuronal response.
+With the rise of artificial intelligence and its insatiable demand for low-energy, high performance computing, research is accelerating into novel nanodevices that perform new functions like large scale vector matrix multiplication or synaptic weighting and neuronal response.
 To evaluate the performance of these functions, experimental devices must be integrated with complementary metal oxide semiconductor (CMOS) electronics.
 We are enabling this research by creating a suite of testbeds with the goal of making it possible for a wide variety of researchers to easily explore new devices, circuit architectures and functionalities.

 The increasingly complex device requirements for next-generation computing architectures such as neuromorphic computing or nanoelectronic machine learning accelerators present challenges for researchers across the spectrum of institutions, from small businesses and universities to government laboratories and large corporations.
 Many applications in artificial intelligence require extremely large numbers of devices and are sensitive to device parameter variations.
 Measuring large numbers of devices, experimentally verifying device-algorithm interactions, and rapidly generating the immense quantities of data needed to study the field’s biggest challenges present some of the most significant impediments to progress.
 Other problems, such as the impact of device parasitics, create difficulties for performing in situ experiments on emerging devices.
 To tackle these issues, we are developing flexible, easy-to-use CMOS measurement platforms that are tailored for integration with novel devices via back-end-of-line processes in local fabrication facilities.
 These platforms are enabling us and our collaborators to create new families of nanodevice measurements and foster a rapid expansion of research in new forms of integrated electronics for advanced information processing.